FC Gloria Buzău: Establishment

-The team was founded on 16 June 1973, by the Buzău County Local Council, as part of CSM Buzău (Clubul Sportiv Municipal), the local all-sports association.
+The club was established on 16 June 1973 by the Buzău County authorities as part of CSM Buzău (Clubul Sportiv Municipal), the city's multi-sport organisation.

-Gloria absorbed the former team of Buzău, Metalul, whose place it also took in Divizia C (currently Liga III).
-With Metalul's players, together with other local footballers (especially from another team, Şoimii), they ranked 1st in their first season of Divizia C. Gloria won the subsequent Divizia B promotion play-off tournament and thus won promotion in their first year of existence.
+Gloria absorbed the former Buzău club Metalul Buzău, whose place in Divizia C it also took.
+With several former Metalul players, together with other local footballers, particularly from another Buzău side, Șoimii, the newly formed team finished first in its Divizia C series during its inaugural season.
+Gloria subsequently won the promotion play-off tournament and earned promotion to Divizia B in its first year of existence.